 My sincere aspiration is to provide individuals with opportunities for such transformations through the Dharma and Somatic Experiencing.

 Embodying the Dharma has been an integral part of my life since I was 18 years old.

-I have been consistently practicing Buddhist meditation since 1988 in the Zen, Theravada and Tibetan schools of Buddhism and was ordained in the Rinzai Zen tradition in 1996.
+I have been consistently practicing Buddhist meditation since 1988.
+I have practiced in the Zen, Theravada and Tibetan schools of Buddhism and was ordained in the Rinzai Zen tradition in 1996.
 I spent 6 years living in a rigorous Rinzai Zen monastic environment before and during my time as a monk.

 My training in Insight Meditation/Theravada includes extended meditation retreats in Myanmar (Burma), Nepal, and India as well as numerous retreats in the U.S. I was given permission to teach in this tradition by Eric Kolvig, and by the Spirit Rock and Insight Meditation Society Teacher training program.